Japan 5 Nights 6 Days Trip: Days 5-6 Record: Shiroi Koibito Park

 After showering and resting at the hotel, we went out for dinner.

-It was Hinachan, the okonomiyaki specialty restaurant that I was the only one who really wanted to go to.
+Hinachan, an okonomiyaki specialty restaurant, was the only place I really wanted to go.

-But I heard the udon okonomiyaki here is so delicious.
+But I heard their udon okonomiyaki is very delicious.

 (There were many reviews from Koreans, and the people next to us were also Korean.)